zmypor/Python-DataAnalysis-Visualization/README.md

-# Python DataA nalysis & Visualization
+# Python Data Analysis & Visualization
 From several typical cases, you’ll learn the fundamentals of Python to prepare, explore, analyze and build data visualizations.